josmar-crwdstffng/angular/docs/BAZEL.md

 This feature is experimental, and developed by the CircleCI team with guidance from Angular.
 Contact Alex Eagle with questions.

-*How it's configured*:
+*How it is configured*:

 1. In `.circleci/config.yml`, each CircleCI job downloads a proxy binary, which is built from https://github.com/notnoopci/bazel-remote-proxy.
 The download is done by running `.circleci/setup_cache.sh`.
 When the feature graduates from experimental, this proxy will be installed by default on every CircleCI worker, and this step will not be needed.
 1. Next, each job runs the `setup-bazel-remote-cache` anchor.
 This starts up the proxy running in the background.
-In the CircleCI UI, you'll see this step continues running while later steps run, and you can see logging from the proxy process.
+In the CircleCI UI, you will see this step continues running while later steps run, and you can see logging from the proxy process.
 1. Bazel must be configured to connect to the proxy on a local port.
 This configuration lives in `.circleci/bazel.linux.rc` and is enabled because we overwrite the system Bazel settings in /etc/bazel.bazelrc with this file.
 1. Each `bazel` command in `.circleci/config.yml` picks up and uses the caching flags.